suchirsalhan/babylm-interaction/data/complexity_metrics/README.md

 # Text Complexity Analysis Pipeline

-This repository contains a comprehensive text complexity analysis system that calculates over 100 different complexity metrics for text data.
+Here we calculate over 100 different complexity metrics for text data.
 The system is designed to analyze text complexity across different simplification levels and generate correlations and visualizations.

 ## Overview